bacpop/ggCaller/docs/tutorial.rst

 Example results can be found `here <https://figshare.com/articles/dataset/ggCaller_example_results/21831204>`_.

 .. important::
-    Results may not exactly match between your run and the example.
-This is due to multiple valid paths present through the DBG which can sometimes result in rare genes being missed.
+    Results will be consistent, but may not exactly match between your run and the example.
+This is due to the greedy clustering algorithm used by ggCaller, which can cause differences in rare genes counts.

 Installation and setup
 ----------------------